LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Rust/README.md

 ## Load testing CPUs with parallel workers, Rust version

 This folder contains a Rust program to load test CPUs and measure job execution time as a function of the number of parallel workers.
-The tool will produce as output the measurement of the job execution time as a function of the number of parallel workers.
+- The tool will produce as output the measurement of the job execution time as a function of the number of parallel workers.
-When run in full mode, the program will run a range of tests and output a cvs file with the measured values.
+- When run in full mode, the program will run a range of tests and output a cvs file with the measured values.
-This folder contains also example Data collected with the tool and Jupyter notebooks used to analyze the data.
+- This folder contains also example data collected with the tool and Jupyter notebooks used to analyze the data.
-See also the Python version of the same tool: [Test_CPU_parallel_Python](../Test_CPU_parallel_Python)
+- See also the Python version of the same tool: [Test_CPU_parallel_Python](../Test_CPU_parallel_Python)

 ### Contents
 - [**test_cpu_parallel**](test_cpu_parallel) a binary executable, compiled from Rust to run the load test.